MikeTam1021/friendly-101/docs/bashprofile.rst

    Although Terminal allows a Bash profile to be sourced on command without restarting (``source ~/.bash_profile``) the method can be unreliable.

 ``PATH`` is just one evironment variable we changed in our Bash profile.
-There are a lot more, like ``USER`` for the current user (you!) and ``EDITOR`` for the default text editor inside the command line.
+There are a lot more, like ``USER`` for the current user (you!) and ``HOME`` for the path to the home directory of the current user.
 We will edit our Bash profile a few more times to run other important code in the future.